eth-protocol-fellows/cohort-four/program-guide/program-details.md

 ## How it will work

-Applications will open at the beginning of September and remain open for two weeks, closing on September 16th.
+Applications will open at the beginning of June and remain open for two weeks, closing on June 16th.

-The program will formally run for 4 months, from October through January.
-This gives us the opportunity to organize physical meetups at Ethereum conferences like [Devcon](https://devcon.org) and [EthDenver](https://www.ethdenver.com).
+The program will formally run for 4 months, from July through November.
+This gives us the opportunity to organize physical meetups at Ethereum conferences like [Devconnect](https://devconnect.org) and [EthCC](https://www.ethcc.io/).

 Timeline of the 4 month program will follow these stages: